Browbeans/Chat-application/README.md

 This is a project made with Socket Io for users to create an account and room to chat with other users.
 The client-side is created with React.

-The user can also create locked rooms with a password so that other users have to type in that password before joing that room.
+The user can also create locked rooms with a password so that other users have to type in that password before joining that room.

 ## Start Project